bianshuyang/LabLink/doc/technical/api/contact.md

 # API Connection for Contact Page

 The provided code is a Node.js server-side script for handling the contact form submissions and storing them in a MongoDB database.
-Let's break down the code step by step.
+Here is a break down of the code step by step.

 ## Dependencies